 6. Magnolia (1999)

 Knowing he had a bold, daring screenplay, Anderson has the immense wisdom to cast great actors in one of cinema’s greatest ensembles.
 Though Tom Cruise got and deserved the best reviews for his searing performance as a sex guru, the entire cast is flawless.
-Julianne Moore is at her best as a guilty trophy wife faced with her dying husband, William Macy superb as a child star from a game show still cashing in on his fame, John C. Reilly and Melora Waters outstanding as star crossed lovers, all of the somehow connected to the dying man, portrayed by Jason Robards.
+Julianne Moore is at her best as a guilty trophy wife faced with her dying husband, William Macy is superb as a child star from a game show still cashing in on his fame, John C. Reilly and Melora Waters are outstanding as star crossed lovers, all of the somehow connected to the dying man, portrayed by Jason Robards.
 From the entire cast singing a mournful tune to the raining of frogs, the film is a masterful work.
 Read the signs in the bar, all of them, they are a clue to the frogs and their meaning.

 5. Pulp Fiction (1994)

-The moment the surfing guitar blares on the track we know we are in a different universe, a world unlike anything we have seen before.
+The moment the surfing guitar blares on the track, we know we are in a different universe, a world unlike anything we have seen before.
 Career criminals populate the film, a tough look at the underbelly of LA, and Tarantino writes incredibly original dialogue that is acerbic, funny and profane.
-John Travolta is drolly grave as a heroin addicted hitman, Samuel L. Jackson is frightening as the Bible spouting partner, Uma Thurman terrific as the moll of head honcho Ving Rhames, who ends up in a very bad situation with Bruce Willis, all brilliant as their paths cross and part.
+John Travolta is drolly grave as a heroin-addicted hitman, Samuel L. Jackson is frightening as the Bible-spouting partner, Uma Thurman terrific as the moll of head honcho Ving Rhames, who ends up in a very bad situation with Bruce Willis, all brilliant as their paths cross and part.
 The film has an inner energy that seemed to bring energized cinema back in the nineties.
 Like So many who made a breakthrough masterpiece, he has never equalled it.

 4. Saving Private Ryan (1998)